ayulockin/Coursera-CNN-Solution/README.md

 # Coursera-CNN-Solution

+Contain solutions to the programming assignments for Convolutional Neural Networks by deeplearning.ai on Coursera.

-Contains solution to the programming assignments of coursera's convolution neural network.
-This can be used as a guide or helper.
-DONT USE THIS TO PASS YOUR ASSIGNMENT, ELSE YOU WONT LEARN ANYTHING!
+This can be used as a guide.

+DONT USE THIS TO PASS YOUR ASSIGNMENT.
+YOU WONT LEARN ANYTHING THIS WAY

 Enjoy ^_^